Need a Driveshaft Replacement?

 To reduce its mass, many driveshafts are manufactured hollow.
-Some are made of steel while others are made of aluminum.
+Some are made of steel while others are made of aluminium.

-Some high-performance cars use alternate materials such as carbon fiber to even further reduce weight and power-robbing rotating mass.
+Some high-performance cars use alternate materials such as carbon fibre to even further reduce weight and power-robbing rotating mass.

 If a driveshaft bends, even slightly, a jarring vibration will reverberate throughout your car.